colmap/colmap/doc/faq.rst

 to cluster the scene, you can simply set this number to a very large value.

+.. _faq-dense-manual-source:

 Manual specification of source images during dense reconstruction
 -----------------------------------------------------------------

 You can change the number of source images in the ``stereo/patch-match.cfg`` file from e.g. ``__auto__, 30`` to ``__auto__, 10``.
 This selects the images with the most visual overlap automatically as source images.
+You can also use all other images as source images, by specifying ``__all__``.
 Alternatively, you can manually specify images with their name, for example::

     image1.jpg